NOAA-PMEL/OneArgo-Mat/README.md

 depth_interp.m           : interpolates values for BGC-Argo parameters against depth<br/>
 do_download.m            : determines if a file should be downloaded or not<br/>
 do_pause.m               : pauses execution of main_workshop (if used without desktop)<br/>
-download_float.m         : downloads the Sprof NetCDF file for one float<br/>
+download_float.m         : downloads the Sprof or meta NetCDF file for one float<br/>
 download_multi_floats.m  : calls download_float to download Sprof NetCDF files for multiple floats<br/>
 get_dims.m               : returns number of profiles, parameters, and depth levels of one Sprof file<br/>
 get_inpolygon.m          : determines which of the given points are within the specified lon/lat limits<br/>